Airborne Plume Detection

 Nano Gas Technologies

 NevadaNano’s Molecular Property Spectrometer™ (MPS™)—a robust, low-cost, silicon-chip-based sensor platform—is well-suited for ubiquitous deployment across large areas, such as cities or large facilities.
 Such deployments can be fixed or mobile.
 In recent work for the U.S. Army and the U.S. Air Force, NevadaNano is collaborating with robot experts at the University of Utah to demonstrate the use of the MPS™ aboard quadcopters.
 The systems autonomously avoid obstacles while conducting real-time chemical mapping of airborne chemical plumes.
-System data is wirelessly relayed to a central command post to provide real-time, actionable intelligence.
+System data will wirelessly relay information to a central command post to provide real-time, actionable intelligence.

 Benefits of MPS™